Here's how much it costs to open a Papa John's restaurant

 The cost of franchising a Papa John’s restaurant is already relatively cheap, compared to other fast food restaurants like McDonald’s or Taco Bell.

-But Papa John’s restaurants generate less revenue per unit than many other top fast food brands.
+But Papa John’s restaurants generate less revenue per unit than most top fast food brands.

 In order to open a Papa John’s restaurant, potential franchisees must have at least $250,000 in net worth.